adsci/eigenHelper/README.md

 To choose a support, click on the appropriate button.
 To help the user, the symbol of the currently chosen support is highlighted.
 Having chosen the support, the user enters the ID of the node where the support is supposed to be and clicks on "Add Support".
+Only one support can be added to a node.

 When a support is created, its symbol is plotted on the canvas.
 It is possible to hide the support symbols by clicking on the corresponding entry in the legend.
 Clicking the "Show Support Info" toggle located above the graph window lists all supports that are currently present in the model along with their nodes.

-To remove all supports from a node with specific ID, enter that ID into the "Remove support at node" input field and click on Remove Support.
+To remove support from a node with specific ID, enter that ID into the "Remove support at node" input field and click on Remove Support.
 Like previously, it is also possible to remove all supports from the model by clicking on the "Remove All Supports" button.